teburd/hottub/README.md

 possible.

-Implementations
+Implementation
 ---------------

-There are 3 pool manager implementations to choose from with different performance characteristics.
-One that uses a single ets table and a counter, one that uses two ets tables, one that uses a queue and a set held by a single process.

-In all cases a single process is used to queue worker requests.
-In the ETS table implementations the process may be ideally avoided if there are more workers than requestors.

-From my experience

-* Queue + Set method is very fast under heavy load.
-* Single ETS table is very fast under light load.
-* Two ETS tables is reasonably fast under light and heavy loads.
+HotTub uses a gen_server process to manage a queue of available workers and of requests for workers.
+When a worker is available it is dequeued and given away.
+If there are no workers then the request for a worker is queued.
+As soon as a worker is returned if a request is queued the worker is given away.

+A best effort at avoiding unnecessary work has been done however things could still probably be better.

-There is a benchmark as part of the test suite which can be run against the 3 branches to give you an idea of which one works will under your circumstances.
+There is a benchmark as part of the test suite which can be run to give you an idea of the overhead of hottubs worker pool management routines.

-The master branch is the queue + set pool management method.

 Example Usage
 -------------